Lahaina residents deliver petition asking Hawaii governor to delay tourism reopening

 HONOLULU -- Residents from fire-stricken Lahaina on Tuesday delivered a petition asking Hawaii Gov. Josh Green to delay plans to reopen a portion of West Maui to tourism starting this weekend, saying the grieving community is not ready to welcome back visitors.

-The petition signed by more than 14,000 people comes amid a fierce and anguished debate over when travelers should return to the region home to the historic town of Lahaina that was destroyed in the deadliest U.S. wildfire in more than a century.
+The petition signed by 3,517 people from West Maui zip codes comes amid a fierce and anguished debate over when travelers should return to the region home to the historic town of Lahaina that was destroyed in the deadliest U.S. wildfire in more than a century.
 At least 98 people died in the Aug.
 8 blaze and more than a dozen are missing.
 The first phase of the plan to reopen Maui to tourists begins Sunday, the two-month anniversary of the disaster.

 Though many residents say they are not ready, others say they need tourism so they can work in hotels and restaurants to earn a living.